 Kids rule the aisles while parents tag along for the ride at Toys "R" Us.
 The company is one of the world's largest toy retailers despite losing its top position in the US to retailing behemoth Wal-Mart.
-Toys "R" Us sells its wares in more than 1,800 retail or licensed stores worldwide, as well as online.
-Of its 870 Toys "R" Us and Babies "R" Us stores in the US, the retailer operates 240 juvenile stores and more than 200 side-by-side stores, which sell both toys and juvenile products.
-It also runs 265 smaller Express stores for seasonal times and operates the legendary FAO Schwarz brand.
-Toys "R" Us is privately held by investment companies KKR and Bain Capital and real estate firm Vornado Realty Trust.
+Toys "R" Us sells its wares in more than 1,620 retail or licensed stores worldwide, as well as online.
+Of its 865-plus Toys "R" Us and Babies "R" Us stores in the US and Puerto Rico, the retailer operates nearly 225 juvenile stores and more than 210 side-by-side stores, which sell both toys and juvenile products.
+It also runs 250-plus smaller Express stores for seasonal times and operates the legendary FAO Schwarz brand.
+Toys "R" Us is privately held by investment firms KKR and Bain Capital and real estate firm Vornado Realty Trust.

 Toys "R" Us operates two business segments: Toys "R" Us Domestic and Toys "R" Us International.

-Its domestic segment, which generated 61% of the company's total revenue in fiscal 2015 (ended January), focuses on selling products in the core toy, juvenile (including baby), learning, and seasonal categories through about 870 stores that operate in 49 states in the US, Puerto Rico, and Guam as well as the Internet.
-The company's international segment brought in 39% of the company's FY2015 revenues, and peddles the same product categories through 730 operated and 210 licensed stores in 36 countries and jurisdictions and through the Internet.
+Its Domestic segment, which generated 62% of the company's total revenue in fiscal 2016 (ended January 30, 2016), focuses on selling products in the core toy, juvenile (including baby), learning, and seasonal categories through 866 stores that operate in 49 states in the US, Puerto Rico, and Guam as well as the Internet.
+The company's International segment (38% of revenue) peddles the same product categories through 756 operated and 252 licensed stores in 38 countries and jurisdictions and through the Internet.

 Some of the company's subsidiaries include Toys "R" Us Properties (UK) Limited; Toys "R" US Europe, LLC; and Toys "R" Us Australia Holdings, LLC.
 The company also owns famed upscale toy emporium FAO Schwarz, which operates a landmark store in New York City, as well as the KB Toys brand and e-commerce site.
 Toys "R" Us's online offerings include Toysrus.com, Babiesrus.com, Toys.com, as well as etoys.com, which sells toys and juvenile products.

 Toys "R" Us operates in the US and more than 35 countries around the world.
-It generates 60% of its total sales from its US stores, another 11% from Europe, and 10% from Japan.
-The company's other major markets are in Canada, the UK, China and Southeast Asia, and Australia, which made up a combined 18% of the its total sales in 2014.
+It generated 62% of its total sales from its US stores during FY2016, another 10% from Europe, and 10% from Japan.
+The company's other major markets are in Canada (7% of sales), the UK (6%), China and Southeast Asia (3%), and Australia (2%).

 Sales and Marketing